ShockOne: Universus (2011–2014)

-In 2010, Thomas announced that he would begin work on a full-length debut album titled Universus.
-The first single to be taken from the album was "Crucify Me", released in June 2011, a two-part drum and bass/dubstep piece in which he provided his own vocals, featuring friend and fellow producer Phetsta.
-The second single released in December 2011 was "Relapse", a dubstep track featuring the vocals of Sam Nafie.
-The third single, "Chaos Theory", released in October 2012, is a drumstep/dubstep tune that gained much attention in Australia, UK, and around the world.
-The fourth single to be taken from Universus was "Lazerbeam", a drum and bass track with additional production by Metrik and vocals by Kyza.
+In 2010, Thomas announced plans to work on his full-length debut album, Universus. the first single from the album, "Crucify Me," was released in June 2011. this two-part drum and bass/dubstep track featured his own vocals and a collaboration with fellow producer and friend, Phetsta. the second single, "Relapse, " a dubstep track with vocals by Sam Nafie, came out in December 2011.
+The third single, "Chaos Theory, " a drumstep/dubstep piece, got much attention in Australia, the Uk, and around the world in October 2012.
+The fourth single, "Lazerbeam, " a drum and bass track with additional production by Metrik and vocals by kyza, was another highlight of Universus.

 A highly anticipated album, Universus was released on 26 April 2013 in Australia and on 29 April in the rest of the world.
 The album became overall number one album in Australia on its first day of release.
 It contains 14 songs in dance genres such as drum and bass, electro house, and dubstep.
 Collaborations include Phetsta, Reija Lee (ShockOne's sister), Metrik, Kyza, and Sam Nafie.
 Thomas said of the title: "The loose theme of Universus is the lifespan of our universe.
 The term itself, 'universus', actually means everything right now.
 It's dealing with, as humans, our perception of reality and how we deal with the universe that we're in."